A number of projects are currently available in the lab. These can be grouped in two main areas:

 Most – but not all – empirical projects involve improving our understanding of fish evolution.
 In a similar fashion, most – but not all – methodological projects involve geometric morphometric methods.
 I am also open to new lab members coming with their ideas for projects and discussing them with me.

 Perspective undergraduate, master and PhD students, as well as perspective postdoctoral researchers are welcome to join the lab.
 Please, contact me using the form in the contact page or my institutional e-mail address.
-Perspective visiting students/researchers are also welcome to inquire with me.
-Perspective international lab members and visitors are also welcome.
+Visiting students/researchers are also welcome to inquire with me.
+Potential international lab members and visitors are also extremely welcome.
 As regulations and funding opportunities are often country-specific, I will be happy to discuss the details on a case-by-case basis.

 Please, notice that I currently have no funding to support PhD students or postdoctoral researchers.
 However, I will be happy to support applications to external funding by motivated perspective lab members.